fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-App-Publisher-for-Microsoft-Store-Usage.md

 Early in an upload, to save time, APfMS tries to catch errors that would cause the Store to reject an app.
 If the image files do not have the correct dimensions, file size, type, or there is not at least 1 screenshot then APfMS terminates upload with an alert.
 The same happens if there is no application binary with the correct extension.

 Sometimes the Store Web Portal changes its app ingestion requirements.
-For example, if the "Age Ratings" changes then step #33, "Update to Store", will report "Validation error: InvalidMicrosoftAgeRating."
+For example, if "Age Ratings" changes then step #33, "Update to Store", will report "Validation error: InvalidMicrosoftAgeRating."
 Usually in all these cases the solution is to open the Web Portal for your app, navigate to the in-progress submission, and complete the form that has mostly been filled out by APfMS.

 Once all errors are resolved, you can "submit" the app within the portal.
 Any further errors should only be due to Store validation requirements.